-- Extensions for exams will only be given under extreme circumstances, such as in the case of serious illness, or substantial personal or family loss.
+- Exam Feedback: - After each exam, you will have the chance to review your answers and see what you got wrong.
+Review will start two days after each exam at 6pm and end three days later at 6pm.
+After that, you will no longer be able to review your answers. - If you have a dispute with an exam answer, there is a written complaint procedure.
+You must alert me within 3 days of receiving your exam score that you have a dispute. - Exam Extensions: - Extensions for exams will only be given under extreme circumstances, such as in the case of serious illness, or substantial personal or family loss.
 In either case, appropriate official documentation (e.g., doctor's excuse, death certificate, police report etc.) will be required.
 Medical certificates or physician's notes must include the statement "[your name] was unable to write the test on [date(s)] for medical reasons."
 This documentation must show that the physician was consulted on the day of the term test, or the next day.
 A physician's statement merely acknowledging a report of illness is not acceptable.
-You can submit this documentation via email with the subject line "PSY 236 Missed Exam Documentation." - o Forgetting is not an extenuating circumstance, not knowing is not an extenuating circumstance.
+You can submit this documentation via email with the subject line "PSY 236 Missed Exam Documentation." - Forgetting is not an extenuating circumstance, not knowing is not an extenuating circumstance.
 Completing work by the due date is part of your responsibilities as a student in this course I have provided you with several resources to help you manage your time.
 Extensions will not be given for exams that have been forgotten.
-Students may petition for - O I want to be clear that I am not trying to make it difficult for you to get an extension for an exam.
+Students may petition for - I want to be clear that I am not trying to make it difficult for you to get an extension for an exam.
 If you are seriously ill, injured, or have other serious issues that would interfere with an exam, I understand and want to make every effort I can to accommodate your situation.
 This requirement of official documentation for extensions is simply to ensure fairness and prevent abuse of this policy.